Constant Contact

-Trial users were frequently abandoning the email sending process at the schedule page, which was a key step in converting them to paid users
+Trial users were frequently abandoning the email sending process at the schedule page, which was a key step in "activation", making them more likely to remain a user and convert to a paid plan.

 23